lachadev/bliss-client/README.md

 - Auto Respawn: Automatically presses the respawn button on death.
 - Auto Tool: Automatically switches to the correct tool when going to mine a block.
 - Fake Player: Spawns a completely client side fake player.
 Provides no actual use cases apart from looking cool, or maybe getting a good screenshot.
+- Middle Click Extra: Bind middle click to use a firework rocket, experience bottle, or to add a friend.
+- Name Protect: Hides your username and skin.
+Useful for taking screenshots without leaking your account.
 - No Interact: Allows the player to blacklist certain blocks from accidentally being interacted with / broken.
 Useful for amethyst mining.
 - No Mining Trace: Allows the player to break blocks even when an entity is blocking them.
 - Portals: Allows players to access their inventory whilst sitting in a nether portal.
 Not sure why that isn't default tbh.